 Stay home if you are sick

 PLEASE CONTINUE TO WEAR A MASK AND SOCIAL DISTANCE when you're outside of your home.
-We all know it's not fun to still be wearing masks and to not be shaking hands and hugging, but we are still in a pandemic and many people have not been vaccinated.
+We all know it's not fun to still be wearing masks, but we are still in a pandemic and many people have not been vaccinated.
 Keep yourself and your loved ones safe and healthy by continuing to follow CDC guidelines.
 Thank you!!